 There is no typical Oxbridge applicant.

-So many people have a linear image of how an Oxbridge applicant looks.
+So many people have a monolithic image of how an Oxbridge applicant looks.
 They see someone with star-studded profiles and stellar international achievements, amidst which they get intimidated and end up deciding not to apply.
 But an Oxbridge student is just anyone who is passionate about their subject and thinks critically about it.

 Don't let a "what-if" deter you from applying (unless, of course, you have five universities you prefer over Oxford or Cambridge).
 Because that is the only way to guarantee you won't get in.